95ep/GunScraper/README.md

     caliber: # Possible values: 22lr, 22WMR or 308win
     handedness: # Possible values: left
   sites:
     - # List defining which sites to scrape.
-Supported values: torsbo and jg
+Supported values: 'torsbo', 'jg' and 'jaktmarken'

 email:
   sender: # email address that will appear as sender of the notification emails